esrako/AndroidTwitterAppRedux/README.md

 # AndroidTwitterAppRedux
 This app is an android app that allows a Twitter user to login, view home and mentions timelines, view user profiles with user timelines, compose and post a new tweet, as well as retweet/reply/favorite/unfavorite tweets.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
 What is new in my TwitterRedux compared to my [Twitter](https://github.com/esrako/AndroidTwitterApp/)?
-The use use of fragments, tabs, and progress bar for network requests.
+The use of fragments, tabs, and progress bar for network requests.

 Time spent: 20 hours spent in total in addition to 50 hours spent on this [Twitter App](https://github.com/esrako/AndroidTwitterApp/)